chriscz/sphinxcontrib-websnap/README.rst

   - downloaded time and date
   - the generated reference to use for the URL
   - the original title from the html

-- [B] Consider whether it may be good to store URL and other information as a comment at the top of the downloaded HTML file.
-- [C] Add directive for downloading binary files
-- [C] Add command for updating all outdated cached websites